Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: Motivations and metric problem statement

-(3) \emph{triangle inequality} : $d(I(A),I(C))\leq d(I(A),I(B))+d(I(B),I(C))$;
+(3) \emph{triangle inequality} : $d(I(A),I(C))\leq d(I(A),I(B))+d(I(B),I(C))$.

-(\ref{pro:isometry}d) \emph{continuity}: for any cloud $A$ and $\ep>0$, there is $\de$ such that if $B$ is obtained by perturbing points of $A$ in their $\de$-neighborhoods, then $d(I(A),I(B))<\ep$.
+(\ref{pro:isometry}d) \emph{Continuity}: for $A$ and $\ep>0$, there is $\de$ such that if $B$ is obtained by perturbing points of $A$ in their $\de$-neighborhoods, then $d(I(A),I(B))<\ep$.

-(\ref{pro:isometry}e) \emph{computability} : for a fixed dimension $n$, the invariant $I(A)$ and the metric $d(A,B)$ are exactly computed in a polynomial time in the number of points in $A,B$. \end{pro}
+(\ref{pro:isometry}e) \emph{Computability} : for a fixed $n$, the invariant $I(A)$ and the metric $d(A,B)$ are exactly computable in a polynomial time in the sizes of $A,B$.

+(\ref{pro:isometry}f) \emph{Parametrization} : all realizable values $I(A)$ can be parametrized so that any new value of $I$ always gives rise to a reconstructable cloud $A$. \end{pro}

-A continuous and complete (or injective) invariant $I$ will parameterize the moduli space of all $m$-point clouds in $\R^n$.
-In the simplest case of $m=3$ points, the moduli space of triangles (up to isometry, also called congruence) is parameterized by a triple of unordered edge-lengths \cite[section~1.2]{penner2016moduli}.
-This Euclid's side-side-side theorem from school geometry was extended to plane polygons inscribed into a circle whose moduli space (up to orientation-preserving isometry) is parameterized by a sequence of edge-lengths up to cyclic shifts \cite[Chapter 2, Theorem 1.8]{penner2012decorated}.
-But Problem~\ref{pro:isometry} remained open for more general cases, see a review in section~\ref{sec:review}.
+In the simplest case of $m=3$ points, all triangles are classified up to isometry (also called congruence in school geometry) by a triple of unordered edge-lengths.
+This Euclid's SSS (side-side-side) theorem was extended to plane polygons whose complete invariant is a sequence of edge-lengths considered up to cyclic shifts \cite[Chapter 2, Theorem 1.8]{penner2012decorated}.

-Section~\ref{sec:PCI} first introduces the Principal Coordinates Invariant (PCI) to classify generic clouds $A\subset\R^n$ that allow a unique alignment by principal directions.
-Section~\ref{sec:SM} defines a symmetrized metric on PCIs, which is continuous under perturbations in general position and can be computed (for a fixed dimension $n$) faster than in a quadratic time in the number of points.
+Section~\ref{sec:PCI} first introduces the Principal Coordinates Invariant (PCI) to classify all clouds that allow a unique alignment by principal directions.
+Section~\ref{sec:SM} defines a symmetrized metric on PCIs, which is continuous under perturbations in general position and can be computed (for a fixed dimension $n$) in a subquadratic time in the number of unordered points.

 Section~\ref{sec:WMI} introduces the Weighted Matrices Invariant (WMI) for any point clouds in $\R^n$.
-Section~\ref{sec:SM} applies the Linear Assignment Cost and Earth Mover's Distance to define metrics on WMIs.
-For a fixed dimension $n$, the metric computations need only a polynomial time in the number $m$ of points.
-For $n=2$, the time $O(m^{3.5}\log m)$ improves the time $O(m^5\log m)$ of the \emph{only exact algorithm} \cite{chew1997geometric} for the Hausdorff distance between clouds under Euclidean motion.
-Section~\ref{sec:discussion} discusses the impact on shape recognition in Vision, Graphics, and Materials Science.
+Section~\ref{sec:LAC+EMD} applies the Linear Assignment Cost and Earth Mover's Distance to define metrics on WMIs, which need only a polynomial time in the number $m$ of points For a fixed dimension $n$.
+Section~\ref{sec:discussion} discusses the impact of new results on molecular shape recognition.